Updated August 31, 2022

 6) Running the video in S3 doesn’t go by default unless you make it public, raising security concerns.
 If you still need to play a video in AWS, go to object actions, select Make public, and you’ll be able to run the video.

-Like other Microsoft products, OneDrive is known for its unique security features and workplace collaboration.
-In addition, one of the storage’s interesting features is its ability to back up your media content automatically.
-Moreover, you’re able to view the videos directly from the file manager on PC.
+OneDrive is known for its unique security features and workplace collaboration.
+One of the storage features is the ability to back up your media content automatically.
+Moreover, you’re able to view the videos from the file manager on your device.

 - Privacy and security